Comic Jumper: The Adventures of Captain Smiley: Reception

 Game Informer criticized the checkpoint system, noting that on occasion when the player dies they are at an earlier point in the level than was expected.
 Further criticism pointed to the penalty for death, with Marie calling it "nonexistent".
 Joystiq noted the game was difficult, citing a difficulty level from the 16-bit era, a sentiment which OXMUK shared.
 GameSpot also shared feelings of occasional frustration due to the game's difficulty, adding that there were also a few moments where the game's momentum slowed.
 GamesRadar+s Matthew Keast criticized the game's sense of humor and repetitive gameplay.
-The reviewer said that it "just feels like a first-time attempt at a twin-stick shooter, however the devs didn’t look at what makes these games function smoothly or provide an interesting and fair challenge".
+The reviewer said that it "just feels like a first-time attempt at a twin-stick shooter, however the devs didn't look at what makes these games function smoothly or provide an interesting and fair challenge".
 Kotakus Luke Plunkett said Comic Jumper was "what happens when a developer sets out to make a funny game, then forgets all about the game part".

 Todd Vote of 411Mania gave the game nine out of ten: "With plenty of unlockables, good fast paced gameplay, and plenty of hilarious jokes, Captain Smiley delivers in a big way.
 From start to finish, Captain Smiley delivers a fun and engaging experience with a great story behind it".
 Later, John de Large of the same website gave it 9.8 out of 10 and called it "the best XBLA game available, period.
-Not one of the best, not contender for best, THE BEST".
+Not one of the best, not a contender for best, THE BEST".
 However, Samantha Nelson of The A.V.
 Club gave it a B: "The game's humor goes a long way toward making up for the weaknesses in gameplay".
-Roger Hargreaves of Metro gave it six out of ten: "The comedy is an acquired taste but the presentation is an unqualified success.
+Roger Hargreaves of Metro gave it six out of ten: "The comedy is an acquired taste, but the presentation is an unqualified success.
 However, it's the gameplay that's the real problem in this tedious 2D actioner".